BitMiracle/Docotic.Pdf.Samples/README.md

 # Docotic.Pdf library
 Docotic.Pdf library is the PDF library for .NET (including .NET Core / .NET Standard).

+Docotic.Pdf comes with [free](https://bitmiracle.com/pdf-library/free-pdf-library.aspx) and [paid](https://bitmiracle.com/pdf-library/purchase.aspx) licenses.

-You can request evaluation license on the library page
+You can request an evaluation license on the library page
 https://bitmiracle.com/pdf-library/

-Latest version of the library is available on the download page and on NuGet
+The latest version of the library is available on the download page and NuGet
 https://bitmiracle.com/pdf-library/download-pdf-library.aspx
 https://www.nuget.org/packages/BitMiracle.Docotic.Pdf/